 Woldingham School seeks to balance the benefits of keeping detailed and complete records, for the purposes of good practice, archives or general reference, with practical considerations of storage, space and accessibility.
 There are legal considerations in respect of retention of records and documents which must be borne in mind by all staff.
-All aspects of Data Protection are covered by Woldingham Schools Data Protection Policy.
+All aspects of Data Protection are covered by Woldingham Schools Data Protection Policy and UK law, the Data Protection Act 2018 [DPA].